yuriyward/fix-grammar/docs/FILE-STRUCTURE.md

 - `export getModelLabel` - Get user-friendly model label for display in notification...
 - `export getModelsForProvider` - Get all models for a specific provider
 - `export getProviderName` - Get provider name
-- `export isValidModel` - Validate if a model ID is valid for a provider LM Studio ...

 ### shared/config/ai.ts
 **Purpose**: AI streaming timeout (5 minutes)